Author: Ben

 In the Battle of the Kalka River (1223), Subutai took what initially appeared to be a Mongol defeat — when the Kievan Rus and their Cuman allies successfully entrapped the Mongol forces in the area — and turned it into a victory.
 The Mongols began a 9 day feigned retreat (many historians believe this was a real retreat that Subutai turned into a feigned one once he realized the situation), constantly tempting the enemy by staying just out of reach into overextending themselves in pursuit.

 After 9 days, Subutai’s forces took advantage of their greater speed to lay a trap.
 Once the Mongols crossed the river they reformed their lines to lie in ambush.
-As soon as the Rus forces crossed the Kalka River, they found themselves surrounded, confused with smoke bombs, and confronted with a cavalry charge they were completely unprepared for.
+As soon as the Rus forces crossed the Kalka River, they found themselves surrounded and confronted with a cavalry charge they were completely unprepared for.
 After all, they had been pursuing what they thought was a fleeing enemy!
-Their backs against the river, there was nowhere to retreat and the Rus forces (including several key princes) were annihilated.
+Their backs against the river, the Rus forces (including several major princes) were annihilated.

 Battle of Kalka River; Image Credit: Wikimedia Commons

-Subutai demonstrated a Napoleon-esque ability to take advantage of the Mongol speed advantage in a number of his campaigns, coordinating fast-moving Mongol divisions across multiple objectives.
-In its destruction of the Central Asian Khwarazmian empire (an empire, which, at one point, rivaled the Seljuk Turkish Empire which regularly battled European Crusaders and the Abbasid Caliphate, the center of Islamic civilization), the Mongols, under the command of Subutai and Mongol ruler Genghis Khan, overwhelmed the defenders with coordinated maneuvers.
-While much of the Mongol forces attacked from the East, where the Khwarazmian forces expected, Subutai used the legendary Mongol speed to go around the Khwarazmian lines altogether, ending up at Bukhara, 100 miles to the West of the Khwarazmian defensive position!
+Subutai took advantage of the Mongol speed advantage in a number of his campaigns, coordinating fast-moving Mongol divisions across multiple objectives.
+In its destruction of the Central Asian Khwarazmian empire, the Mongols, under the command of Subutai and Mongol ruler Genghis Khan, overwhelmed the defenders with coordinated maneuvers.
+While much of the Mongol forces attacked from the East, where the Khwarazmian forces massed, Subutai used the legendary Mongol speed to go around the Khwarazmian lines altogether, ending up at Bukhara, 100 miles to the West of the Khwarazmian defensive position!
 In a matter of months, the empire was destroyed and its rulers chased out, never to return.

 Map of the Mongol force movements in the Mongol invasion of Khwarazmian Empire; Image Credit: Paul K. Davis, Masters of the Battlefield